 Designers from around the globe incorporate concrete products in construction projects ranging from commercial and educational to residential.
-Low, mid and high-rise structures perform equally well using concrete masonry.
-The popularity of concrete products can be attributed to the wide variety of shapes, sizes, textures and colors available, all of which will meet any design criteria.
+Low, mid and high rise structures perform equally well using concrete masonry.
+The popularity of concrete products can be attributed to the wide variety of shapes, sizes, textures and colors available all of which will meet any design criteria.

-Split, split-fluted, stri-face, scored and ground face block and concrete brick are just a few of the thousands of concrete products readily available for building construction applications.
-Additionally, imaginative designs of concrete products such as paving stone, retaining wall units and slabs have emerged as highly desirable hardscaping products for use in industrial, commercial, municipal and residential construction.
+Split, split-fluted, striated, and slump block and concrete brick are just a few of the thousands of concrete products readily available for building construction applications.
+Additionally, imaginative designs of concrete products have emerged as highly desirable hardscaping products for use in industrial, commercial, municipal and residential construction.
 Paving stone, retaining wall units and slabs are integral elements of the concrete products industry.